 Step 1: Fill a pot with cold water and add pork belly to parboil.

-Step 2: Boil the pork belly for 10 mins on high heat to remove the impurities.
+Step 2: Parboil the pork belly for 10 mins on high heat to remove the impurities.

 Step 3: Strain and rinse the pork and set aside while you prepare the caramel.

-Step 4: Melt the sugar on medium heat until it caramelizes, stir continuously and break up bits until it fully melts as pictured.
+Step 4: Melt the sugar on medium/low heat until it caramelizes, stir continuously and break up bits until it fully melts as pictured.
 Be careful not to burn the caramel.

-Step 5: Add the pork into the pot and stir until it's fully coated in the caramel.
-Turn the heat up to medium high heat and allow the pork to caramelize for about 5 mins then add shallots, garlic and black pepper and continue stirring for another 5 mins.
+Step 5: Add the parboiled pork into the pot and stir until it's fully coated in the caramel.
+Turn the heat up to medium high heat and allow the pork to caramelize for about 5 mins then add shallots, garlic and black pepper into the pot and continue stirring for another 5 mins.

-Step 7: Pour the water/coconut juice or coconut soda into the pot and bring to boil.
+Step 8: Pour the water/coconut juice into the pot and bring to boil.

-Step 8: Add the quail eggs into the pot and gently mix then bring the heat down to a simmer and cover the pot for 30 mins.
+Step 9: Add the quail eggs into the pot and gently stir, then bring the heat down to a simmer and cover the pot for 30 mins.

-Step 9: After 30 mins, remove the lid then allow it to simmer for another 40-45 mins until tender.
+Step 10: After 30 mins, remove the lid then allow it to simmer for another 35 mins or until tender.
 Stir once in a while and skim off excess oil.
-After it's fully cooked, taste for seasoning and add kosher salt to taste if necessary.
+After it's fully cooked, check for seasoning and add kosher salt to taste if necessary.

 Parboil the pork for 10 minutes to remove the impurities then rinse under cold water and strain.
 Set aside.